jelsonjay/higher-order-function-js/README.md

 # Higher-Order Function in JavaScript
- higher order function, take another function as an agrument and return another function as result
+ Higher order function, take another function as an agrument and return another function as result using modern JavaScript es6